Skdss1632/irctc_automation/README.md

 - At a time either Tatkal Or Premium Tatkal can be -> true <- not both and general should be -> false.

-- set the zoom level to 80% of your chrome browser
+- set the zoom level to 80% of your chrome browser if you are using it on windows

 - currently auto captcha fill is disabled bcz it takes upto 10 to 20 seconds sometimes so fill the captcha manually